Francisco Gárate Aranguren: Life

+Aranguren tended to ill students with great care and kindness while being attentive to their needs.
+Admittedly, this hall of the university gave rather the image of a busy port: parents were talking with their children, men of all walks of life were discussing their affairs with Fathers or professors...
+Add to that the delivery men bringing goods or food, beggars in search of alms.
+It was preferably in this crowd that this excellent man welcomed each and everyone in particular with his kind smile, greeted those who were leaving, comforted the hearts of all either with a well-adapted word or with a conversation. peaceful and very courteous; so much so that I wondered what surprised me most.
+He offered consolation and encouragement to students and was a wellspring of advice for all.
+I calmly do what I can, the rest is done by the Lord, who can do everything.
+With his help everything is light and smooth, because we serve a good master.
+He was also noted for his methods of simple living in terms of his room and his clothes and it even extended to the foods that he ate.

 His health started to fail on 8 September 1920 when he began to suffer sharp abdominal pains following Mass.
 He agreed to remain in bed on the condition that he finish the remainder of his chores.
 He asked for the Viaticum that evening but his discomfort was so bad that a nurse called the doctor who had to operate on his blocked urethra.
 He had brief relief and despite the successful operation continued to decline.

-Aranguren died on 9 September 1929 at 7:00am after receiving the last rites - as a coincidence it was the feast of the Jesuit Saint Peter Claver.
+Aranguren died on 9 September 1929 at 7:00am after receiving the last rites - it was the feast of the Jesuit Saint Peter Claver.
 Students made their rosaries and crucifixes touch his coffin at his funeral for his posthumous blessing.
-He was reburied in August 1946 and relocated in 1964.
+He was reburied in August 1946 and relocated in 1964 to a chapel at the university.

 Beatification

 The beatification process opened in both Bilbao and Vitoria with an informative process spanning from 14 December 1939 to 29 July 1940 tasked with collating available documentation and witness testimonies attesting to his saintliness.

-Theologians approved all of his writings as being in line with doctrine in a decree was issued on 13 February 1942.
-His writings were collated separate from other documents so it could be studied in depth.
+His writings were collated separate from other documents so they could be studied in depth, and were approved by theologians on 13 February 1942.